sinabaghal/Sokoban/README.md

 # Code for Diffusion for Sokoban

 Code for the project *Masked Diffusion Generates Solvable Sokoban Puzzles Without Ever Seeing a Solver*.
-See [the project page](https://sinabaghal.github.io/sokoban/) for the write-up, figures, and a playground of generated puzzles.
+See [the project page](https://sinabaghal.github.io/sokoban/) for the write-up, figures, and [playground page](https://htmlpreview.github.io/?https://github.com/sinabaghal/SokobanPlayground/blob/main/playground.html) to see and play some generated puzzles.

 ## AI usage